 5. As Is, Showtime (1986)

 This TV movie is an obscure choice, but it left a lasting impression on me.
 It was the first time I ever saw gay men deal with HIV on television.
 I was 13 years old and didn’t call myself gay, but I knew those men — men who liked other men — were like me.
-It also fueled by belief that HIV wasn’t a matter of if but a matter of when.

 6. Looking, HBO (2014–2016)

 I found the show Looking to be a total bore, and the characters were annoying and whiny and certainly not the kind of gays I would ever look for.
 The character of Eddie, however, played by Daniel Franzese, was a nice change of pace in the otherwise unwatchable series.
 I mean, who still calls HIV a “house in Vermont”?!
 Eddie’s character was a great opportunity to explore serodiscordant relationships and talk about the relatively new issue of PrEP.

 MTV’s The Real World played a huge role in sparking the now-ubiquitous reality TV genre.
 In 1994, by telling the story of Pedro Zamora, this documentary-style show was the first “real” portrayal of a young gay man living — and ultimately dying — of HIV.
 Zamora was outspoken and unashamed, and he set a very high standard for HIV-positive characters on TV that few other shows have met.

 Honorable Mention: Rock Hudson on Dynasty